salesforce/apollo/README.md

 removed during the "clean" phase of Maven and consequently must be regenerated in order to compile the rest of the build.

-Note that adding these generated source directories to the compile path is automatically taken care of in the Maven *pom.xml* in the "build-helper" plugin.
+Note that adding these generated source directories to the compiler path is automatically taken care of in the Maven *pom.xml* in the "build-helper" plugin.

 ## IDE Integration